NoOneIsHereFr/ProcessSigma/README.md

 ## COMPILE YOURSELF:
 1. Clone this repo
 2. Navigate to the root directory of the repo
-3. Run the VS22 Developer CMD/PWSH
+3. Run the VS22 Developer CMD/PWSH; I used VS22 ones so those work for sure
 4. Run `make`
 5. Done👍